vincent178/nvim-github-linker/README.md

 })
 ```

-Note: above configuration is default value, you don't need specify any of them if you don't want to override.

-* mappings: If set to true, GithubLink will create default mappings for the :GithubLink command in Normal mode and the : command in Visual mode.
-Default value is false.
+* mappings: If set to true, GithubLink will create default mappings for the `:GithubLink` command in Normal mode and the : command in Visual mode.
+Default value is true.
 * default_remote: The default Git remote to use when generating links.
 Default value is "origin".
 * copy_to_clipboard: If set to true, GithubLink will copy the generated link to the system clipboard.
-Default value is false.
+Default value is true.

 ## License
 GithubLink is released under the MIT license.
 See the LICENSE file for more details.